rambhardwajj/FullStack_Dev_Journey/Week12/todoBackWithOpenApiSpec/READme.txt

 		this default service can be exported any where in your backend file and wherever we want to send the request just add DefaultService.get() and now
-		whenever you make a change in the endpoints it will complaints
+		whenever you make a change in the endpoints it will complaints and you can change the end points

+Few Error handling
+in tsconfig ->  "experimentalDecorators": true  &